rathrio/sde_project/answer.md

 3. Using an official, well-established profiler ([ourkid](http://www.yourkit.com/)), we performed for exactly the same amount of time the identical operation sequence a profiling and measured the same variables (times).

+4. For each measured random variable (total time, time prime) we computed their Spearmean Correlation.

 first column corresponds to measured **total time**. second column corresonds to measured **prime time**.